matze-dd/Tex2txt/README.md

 Unnecessary creation of empty lines therefore can be avoided, sentences and paragraphs remain intact.
-This is demonstrated in [Example.md](Example.md), and a more complete application of the script is described [in this section below](#tool-integration).
+This is demonstrated in [Example.md](Example.md), and a more complete application of the script is documented [in this section below](#tool-integration).

 The first section of the Python script gathers LaTeX macros and environments